stell2026/Anima-v13.0/README.md

 ## ✨ What's new

-### φ recursive — integration now shapes the future prior
+### Ф recursive — integration now shapes the future prior

 Previously φ only influenced `epistemic_trust`.
 Now after each flash φ_posterior shifts `prior_mu` toward `posterior_mu` proportional to the integration level.
 High φ means the system has well-integrated the experience — the prior becomes more stable (sigma narrows).
 Low φ — the prior stays wide, less prone to update.